jncraton/operating-systems-cpsc4420/lectures/21-virtual-memory-mechanisms.md

 -------------

 - MMU may simply send control to the OS on TLB miss
-- OS return memory mapping to be used and stored in TLB
+- OS returns memory mapping to be used and stored in TLB
 - Provides slower performance on miss but enhanced flexibility for mapping storage and lookup

 Context Switching